OZI-Project/docs/api/test-policy.rst

 Who tests
 ---------

-The Test Practice consists of a group of test engineers who provide a testing capability across software delivery teams.
-It also provides oversight of the testing activities of our delivery partners.
+OZI commiters and maintainers

 Who manages Testing
 -------------------

-OZI committers are task-managed by the Project Lead.
+OZI committers are task-managed by the Project Lead and maintainers.

 The Testing Life-Cycle
 ----------------------

 In summary, a standard Test Approach document must be written at the start of developing the Beta product, and a Test Summary Report must be created and signed off by stakeholders before the Beta is released.

 Testing Processes
 -----------------